mozilla/ecosystem-platform/docs/explanation/metrics.md

 ## Auth server

-Activity events, flow events and amplitude events are all just mozlog-format log lines.
+Activity events, flow events, and amplitude events are all just mozlog-format log lines.
 There are functions for each of them in the module `lib/log.js`, respectively called `activityEvent`, `flowEvent` and `amplitudeEvent`.
 However, to reduce boilerplate in the codebase they’re actually invoked via calls to `request.emitMetricsEvent`.
-That function is defined in `lib/metrics/events.js` and is decorated onto the request object by some code in `lib/server.js`.
+That function is defined in `lib/metrics/events.js` and is decorated onto the request object by code in `lib/server.js`.

 Activity events must have a `uid` property.
 Some call sites also set `device_id`.
 Properties containing user agent information and the OAuth client id are set automatically based on the request object.

-Flow events have their properties set automatically too, either from the request object or, if there is an authentication token of some kind, from data stored against the uid and token id in memcached.
-This data is widely referred to as `metricsContext` throughout the codebase and has a lifetime of 2 hours, which is kind of an arbitrary limit that allows us to fetch data for most flows while ignoring dubious data from stale or non-authentic sources.
+Flow events have their properties set automatically as well, either from the request object or, if there is an authentication token of some kind, from data stored against the uid and token id in memcached.
+This data is widely referred to as `metricsContext` throughout the codebase and has a lifetime of 2 hours, which is an arbitrary limit that allows us to fetch data for most flows while ignoring dubious data from stale or non-authentic sources.
 The `metricsContext` is written to memcached via calls to `request.stashMetricsContext` (where it’s copied from the request data) and `request.propagateMetricsContext` (where it’s copied from some other stashed data).
 Those functions are both defined in `lib/metrics/context.js` and decorated onto the request object in `lib/server.js`.

 Amplitude events are not explicitly emitted (note the exception in [fxa-payments-server](#payments-server)), because they can all be mapped to from previously-existing activity or flow events.
 Those mappings are defined by structures called `EVENTS` and `FUZZY_EVENTS` in `lib/metrics/amplitude.js`.
 Any event matching a string key from `EVENTS` or a regex key from `FUZZY_EVENTS` gets transformed into the corresponding event by common code in the `fxa-shared` package (it’s also used by the content server).
 Most of the properties on those events are set automatically, although there are still some cases where data must be set explicitly at the call site.

+All events are validated against a shared schema, then logged accordingly to `docker-fxa-auth` or `stdout`.
+These logs are loaded into BigQuery into partitioned tables.
+As BigQuery uses schema auto-detection, if the BigQuery data type changes, the log line won't go to the partitioned table, but instead to an error table.

 StatsD is used to capture latency performance metrics on SQS calls, SNS calls, Stripe calls, and any HTTP API requests handled by `lib/backendService.js` (e.g. requests to our customs server).
 It is also used to time the server's request handling on all routes.